rubymonsters/ruby-for-beginners/28_predicate_methods.md

 # Predicate methods

-In the method list above you can also see that in Ruby we can have methods that end with a question mark `?`.
-This makes them read like a question, so we can ask a number if it is even or odd:
+In the list of method names for numbers you have seen that in Ruby we can have methods that end with a question mark `?`.
+This makes them read like a question.

+For example, we can ask a number if it is even or odd:

 ```ruby
 $ irb